shaohaibin/shaohaibin.github.io/docs/research/findings.md

 Global network reachability  from local neighbor selection.
 [Read more](./findings/neighbor-selection)

 ---
-## Connectivity does NOT Translate into Consensus
+## Matrix-weighted networks: Connectivity does NOT Translate into Consensus

 Clustering in temporal matrix-weighted networks.
 [Read more](./findings/temporal-mwn)